myTalendProjects/Talend-importSubscriptionData/README.md

   - Validate against data type/length constrains
   and invalid records will be written to the file with name `source_file_name + '_subs_invalid'`
 2. Subscriber master data table configured as `postgresSubscriber` will be looked up by `Msisdn` for data availability and insert if not available.
-3. Service table configured as `postgresSubscriber` will be looked up by `Service_code` for data availability.
+3. Service table configured as `postgresService` will be looked up by `Service_code` for data availability.
   - If Service is available, subscription recored will be inserted to subscription table configured as `postgresSubscription`.
   - Other wise file record will be skipped and relevant data will be written to the file with `source_file_name + '_subs_skipped'`
 4. Completed file will be rename to `source_file_name + '_completed'` and moved to the location congired as `subsCompleted`